Senpaiyaa/Point-Of-Sale/README.md

 ### Prerequisites

-To use this application you need a web-server installed on your machine.
+To use this application it is recommended to install XAMPP or any web server to your liking.

 [XAMPP](https://www.apachefriends.org/index.html)